Catevika/catevika/README.md

 ---

-### I am a French women, self-taught Web developer, living near Paris, France
+### I am a French woman, self-taught Web developer, living near Paris, France

 - 👀 I’m currently learning a lot and much more
 - 🧞‍♀️ I’m looking to contribute to Open Source projects